vigen81/notification/README.md

 - **Discussions**: Use GitHub Discussions for questions and community support
 - **API Documentation**: Available at `/swagger/` when running
 - **Logs**: Application logs are sent to the configured Graylog endpoint

+## 🎯 Key Benefits of Global Auth

+1. **Multi-tenant Management**: Manage any tenant from one authenticated session
+2. **Admin Panel Friendly**: Perfect for admin interfaces where you select tenant
+3. **API Simplicity**: Clear separation between auth and tenant targeting
+4. **Operational Tools**: Easy to build monitoring and management tools
+5. **Flexibility**: Switch between tenants without re-authentication

 ---